Skip to main content

 To perform this procedure:

-Click on the Processes button at the top-right of the Operations Summary page.
-The Processes page will display.
+1. Select the Processes button at the top-right of the Operations Summary page

 Schedule Status Updates Date & Schedule Toggle Switches Enabled

-Select the desired date(s) to display the associated schedule(s).
+1. Select the desired date(s) to display associated schedules

-Select one or more schedule(s) in the list.
+2. Select one or more schedule(s) in the list

-Select one job in the list.
-A record of your selection will display in the status bar at the bottom of the page in the form of a breadcrumb trail.
+3. Select one job in the list.
+Your selection appears in the status bar at the bottom of the page as a breadcrumb trail

 Job Processes

-Click on the job record (e.g., 1 job(s)) in the status bar to display the Selection panel.
+4. Select the job record (e.g., 1 job(s)) in the status bar to display the Selection panel

 note

-As an alternative, you can right-click on the job selected in the list to display the Selection panel.
+Alternatively, right-click the job in the list to display the Selection panel.

 Job Summary Tab in Operations

-Click the Daily Job Definition button Daily Job Definition Button at the top-left corner of the panel to access the Daily Job Definition page.
-By default, this page will be in Read-only mode.
+5. Select the Daily Job Definition button Daily Job Definition Button at the top-left corner of the panel.
+The page opens in Read-only mode by default

-Click the Lock button Daily Job Definition Read-only Button at the top-right corner to place the page in Admin mode.
-The button will switch to display a white lock unlocked on a green background Daily Job Definition Admin Switch when enabled.
+6. Select the Lock button Daily Job Definition Read-only Button at the top-right corner to enter Admin mode.
+The button displays a white unlocked lock on a green background Daily Job Definition Admin Switch when enabled

 note

-The Lock button will not be visible to users who do not have the appropriate permissions.
+The Lock button is not visible to users without appropriate permissions.

 note

-All required fields are designated by a red asterisk.
+All required fields are marked with a red asterisk.

 In the Source frame:

-Select the machine with the source file to transfer.
+• Select the machine with the source file.
+Must be Windows or UNIX

 note

-• ASCII: Indicates the file is a simple text file in ASCII format.
+• ASCII: Treats the file as a simple ASCII text file

-• Binary: Indicates the file's structure should be left intact during the transfer process.
+• Binary: Preserves the file's structure during transfer

 In the Destination frame:

-• ASCII: Indicates the file should be written to the Destination Machine as a simple text file in ASCII format.
+• ASCII: Writes the file as a simple ASCII text file

-• Binary: Indicates the file's structure should be left intact during the transfer process.
+• Binary: Preserves the file's structure during transfer

 In the Options frame: